Get

 Both the Savannah and the Maine Coon have attractive qualities, but they are very different felines that are suited to different environments.
 If you are active and want excitement in the home without stressing over something getting broken, the Savannah could be the one for you.
 They need an experienced cat owner who can handle the demands of a breed just one or two steps away from the jungle.

-For first-time cat owners and families with young children, the Maine Coon is a perfect fit.
+For first-time cat owners and families with young children, the Maine Coon is a great fit.
 They have plenty of energy to play and the intelligence to be easily trained.
 They will also enjoy the time you spend brushing their luxurious coat.
 In essence, the Maine Coon is happy to be a part of your life.
 With their patience and friendly nature, they quickly and easily become a beloved companion in the home.

 See Also: